If your product depends on third-party APIs, "status" is part of your uptime.

 Prompt template: status and incident monitoring

 "Summarize only substantive changes to incident status, impact scope, affected services/regions, mitigation steps, ETAs, and resolution notes.
+Call out anything that affects authentication, payments, or data availability.
 Prefer bullet points.
 Ignore navigation/footer and unrelated page elements."

 A calm setup

-- Use digests for normal days; enable alerts for high-impact incidents.
+- Use digests for normal days; enable alerts only for high-impact incidents.

 Start monitoring incident updates without the noise